adapt-it/adapt-it-mobile/_pages/working-with-documents.md

 #### Exported File location
 When you Export a document to a file, Adapt It Mobile saves a copy on the local mobile device:

 - For iOS, documents are saved in the Documents folder for Adapt It Mobile.
-You can use the [iTunes Sharing](https://support.apple.com/en-us/HT201301) feature to transfer these files to your computer for forther processing.
+You can use the [Apple File Sharing](https://support.apple.com/en-us/HT201301) feature to transfer these files to your computer for forther processing.
 - For Android, documents are stored on the SD card (if available) or the Internal Storage -- in a directory labeled `AIM_Exports_<language code>`, where `<language code>` is the RFC 5646 language code of the *target language*.
 These files can be copied over to your computer using the [Android File Transfer utility](https://www.android.com/filetransfer/).